featherhawk essences

 On the physical level, essences reconnect your body's electrical system the moment you take a dose.
 This immediately reduces stress and restores a sense of calm.
 As this happens, your body will "take a breath," so to speak, and automatically begin its task of restoring balance and wholeness.

 At the spiritual level, essences remind you of your wholeness and life purpose.
 Many experiences of childhood separate you from your inherent divinity, your sacred memory of choosing this planet, this lifetime, this family, this body.
 Essences gently and lovingly help you remember your original soul intent, your original created self.
-[Top]

 How do I know which ones to choose?

-How do I use essences?
+How do I take essences?

-Essences are traditionally taken under the tongue, 2 to 4 drops, 4 times a day for 3 to 4 weeks.
-Take the drops more often rather than increasing the number of drops per dose if you feel you need to take more.
-For example, take 4 drops 6 times a day rather than 6 drops 4 times a day.
-It is perfectly safe to take an essence every 5 minutes in crisis.
-You should begin to feel calm within 15 or 20 minutes.
-When used regularly, essences help you maintain balance and harmony in all areas of your life.
+Essences are traditionally taken under the tongue, 2 to 4 drops, 2 to 4 times a day for 3 to 4 weeks.
+Take a few drops more often rather than increasing the number of drops per dose if you feel you need to take more.
+For example, take 4 drops 6 times a day rather than 12 drops 2 times a day.

-Be careful that the dropper doesn't touch your lips, teeth or other parts of your mouth or skin.
-If the dropper does make contact or if you accidentally drop it, rinse the dropper well in hot water before putting it back into the bottle.
-(I once let a dropper slip into a bucket of very dirty water that had been used to clean a kennel... to say the least, I took the dropper completely apart, washed it carefully in hot, soapy water, and thoroughly rinsed it before putting it back into the bottle.
-Use common sense!)
+I once let a dropper slip into a bucket of very dirty water that had been used to clean a kennel... to say the least, I took the dropper completely apart, washed it carefully in hot, soapy water, and thoroughly rinsed it before putting it back into the bottle.
+Use common sense!

 I also recommend you open just one bottle at a time so you don't mix up droppers and bottles.
-If you put the Hawk essence dropper in the Calendula essence bottle, the Calendula is compromised.
+If you put the Hawk dropper in the Calendula bottle, the Calendula is compromised.
 If you take the dropper out of the Calendula and put it back in the Hawk, both are compromised.
-Essences have an indefinite shelf life as long as they do not become contaminated with dirt, saliva or other essences, so take care when using them and they will serve you well.
-[Top]

 Here are more guidelines for use: